amazon-ion/ion-schema/_posts/2023-06-07-launch-invalid-transitive-import-tool.md

 * If the consumer only consumes types by importing them from an aggregating schema, the vendor and consumer can safely update their schemas in any order.
 * If the only necessary changes by the vending team are rewrites of aggregating schemas (i.e. schema has imports but not types), the vending team can do this either before or after the consumer schemas are updated.
-* If vending schemas as an artifact in some package manager, the vending team can run the rewriter tool and save the results in a new version of package distribution.
+* If vending schemas as an artifact in some package manager, the vending team can run the rewriter tool and save the results in a new version of the package distribution.
 Then consuming teams can pick up that new version at their convenience.
 * If none of the above options are possible, consumers must update schemas first, then vendors can update their schemas, then everyone can update their schema systems.
 * Consumers cannot update their schema systems to the new behavior until the vended schemas have been fixed (or are known to be good).
 * Cyclical cross-team dependencies could cause a problem where all the schemas need to be updated at the same time.
 As long as schemas are version-controlled this should still be reasonably straightforward.
 Feel free to open an issue if you need help in this situation.